George Floyd Investigation: 3 Additional Officers Charged, Derek Chauvin's Charge Upgraded

 The first charge comes with a maximum sentence of no more than 40 years, while the second charge comes with a maximum sentence of no more than 10 years, or payment of a $20,000 fine.

+Two minutes later at 8:27 p.m., the documents state that Chauvin removed his knee from Floyd's neck.

+"An ambulance and emergency medical personnel arrived, the officers placed Mr. Floyd on a gurney, and the ambulance left the scene.
+Mr. Floyd was pronounced dead at Hennepin County Medical Center," the documents state.

-In response to this announcement, attorney Benjamin Crump has shared the Floyd family's reaction via social media.
+In response to this announcement, attorney Benjamin Crump shared the Floyd family's reaction via social media.

 "This is a bittersweet moment for the family of George Floyd," Crump wrote on Instagram.
 "We are deeply gratified that Attorney General Keith Ellison took decisive action in this case, arresting and charging all the officers involved in George Floyd's death and upgrading the charge against Derek Chauvin to felony second-degree murder."